ttu/json-flatfile-datastore/README.md

 await collection.DeleteOneAsync(e => e.Id == 3);
 ```

 `DeleteMany` and `DeleteManyAsync` will delete all items that match the filter.
-Method returns true if item(s) found with the filter.
+The method returns true if item(s) are found with the filter.

 ```csharp
 // Dynamic